 The experts say you should schedule every minute rather than time block, and I’m sure they are right.
 But with my current season of life scheduling minutes with two little people who have their own schedules in mind, change how I schedule.

 When I’m working while the kids are sleeping, I do schedule in exactly what I’m going to do.
 It helps me accomplish more in a short period of time.

 Excuse me while I slow clap for this one.

 Oh my, how I love to overload myself.
 I like to get a lot done.
 I like to get everything done.
 I like to do everything at once.
 I like to spread myself as thin as a potato chip.
 Don’t be me.

 I like to write to-do lists with fifty things on them.
 I start ten projects at once.
 And have issues finishing any of it.

 Before I had my second baby, I wrote a to-do list with 76 things on it.
 No joke.

 In my defense, I got most of them done (only because the baby was two weeks late), but I suffered a lot of burn-out and wasted time along the way.
 If I had simplified things down to doing just one thing a day, I think I would have gotten way further than I actually did.

 I read Gary Kellers book called The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results

 Don’t scatter your time and attention by trying to do fifty things.
-Focus on one thing at a time and finish it.
+Focus on the essential and finish it.